 By automating document classification, you can significantly improve both efficiency and accuracy.
 This approach ensures that your classification policies are applied consistently across the entire organization without adding extra work for your team.
 FlowWright’s intelligent document processing (IDP) solutions leverage these advanced capabilities to help you manage information more effectively, turning manual chores into streamlined, automated workflows.

-Following Industry-Specific Standards
+Following Industry-Specific Compliance Rules

 Many industries are subject to strict regulations that dictate how certain types of data must be handled.
 For example, healthcare organizations must comply with HIPAA, while companies handling the data of EU citizens need to follow GDPR.
 Your document classification system must align with these legal requirements to avoid hefty fines and reputational damage.